-- When a tight lap/shoulder fit is desired. - Anytime a child safety seat is installed in the vehicle.
+- When a tight lap/shoulder fit is desired. - Anytime a child safety seat is installed in a passenger front or outboard rear seating position (if equipped).
 Refer to Safety Restraints for Children or Safety Seats for Children later in this chapter.